hafslundnett/hdd-style/styleguide/lib/spacing.md

 category: Utilities
 ---

-Spatial system that follows 8pt.
+Spatial system that follows multiplication of 0.5rem (1rem = 16px).
 This provides predictability and is visually more comfortable to look at.
+Every spacing can be used directly on margins and paddings by using the css-variable for a spacing: `var(--hdd-spacing-$name)`.
+For example for primary: `padding: var(--hdd-spacing-primary)`

 ## All spacing sizes